ARCAFF/ARCCnet/docs/reports/arcnet-dataset-mag.md

 1. **input**: cutouts centered on labelled NOAA ARs
 2. **output**: corresponding classification labels

-In version markdown{glue}`arccnet_version`, the active region locations (and classification label output) have been extracted from the daily SRS files.
+In version {glue}`arccnet_version`, the active region locations (and classification label output) have been extracted from the daily SRS files.
 The locations, combined with a pre-defined region size were used to crop cutouts from the full-disk magnetograms.

 An example active region from this dataset, extracted from SDO/HMI (with {glue}`regions_sunspots` sunspots) is shown in Figure {numref}`fig:hmi_mag_co`, along with the corresponding Mcintosh/Mag classification labels: {glue}`regions_hmi_mcintosh`, {glue}`regions_hmi_mag_class`.